Anti-spoofing techniques for liveness detection in face recognition

 Metric learning techniques are applied to achieve better generalization by minimizing the variance in feature distributions.
 Variance can be caused by domain or identity specifics.
 Presentation attack instruments are considered as domains in this case.
 For example, print and screen replay attacks form separate distributions in the feature space.
 When the model faces new, unseen devices used for making an attack, there will be a new domain distribution and thus feature separation might lead to misclassifications.
 This problem can be solved by using distance-based metrics to help change the network training process to reduce separation between distributions.

 Anti-spoofing based on deep learning is not hype.
-It's reality when well-defined product goals are combined with the right approaches and metrics.
-We hope it was insightful to you to hear about our experience with anti-spoofing powered by deep learning.
-If you have any questions, feel free to address us.
+It's reality when well-defined product goals are combined with the right approaches, metrics, and future advancement in artificial intelligence.
+If you have any questions regarding Machine Learning consulting, feel free to address us.